 Celyad is a clinical-stage biopharmaceutical company founded in 2004 and headquartered in Mont-Saint-Guibert, Belgium.
 The company specializes in CAR-T cell-based therapies for developing advanced technologies aimed at treating severe diseases with poor prognosis such as cancer.
 Celyad is focused on accelerating its clinical development strategy for Acute Myeloid Leukemia (AML) and Myelodysplastic syndrome (MDS).
 Its lead drug product candidate CYAD-01 is applicable against five solid tumors, such as colorectal, ovarian, bladder, triple-negative breast, and pancreatic cancers; and two hematological cancers: myeloid leukemia and multiple myeloma; and CYAD-101 is suitable to reduce or eliminate Graft vs Host diseases.

 Headquartered in Westlake Village, California, Mannkind Corp is a biopharmaceutical company that focuses on the discovery, development and commercialization of therapeutic products for patients with diseases such as diabetes and pulmonary arterial hypertension.
-The company’s unique product Afrezza, the only inhaled rapid-acting mealtime insulin in the United States, was approved by FDA in 2014.
-Currently, the company is developing Treprostinil, a vasodilator for pulmonary arterial hypertension which is already in third phase of clinical trial; an epinephrine-based drug for anaphylaxis and a palonosetron for chemotherapy-induced nausea and vomiting, both being in pre-IND phase.
+The company’s unique product Afrezza, the only inhaled rapid-acting mealtime insulin in the United States, was approved by the FDA in 2014.
+Currently, the company is developing Treprostinil, a vasodilator for pulmonary arterial hypertension which is already in the third phase of the clinical trial; an epinephrine-based drug for anaphylaxis and a palonosetron for chemotherapy-induced nausea and vomiting, both being in pre-IND phase.

 AELIX Therapeutics is a biotechnology company located in Barcelona, Spain since its establishment in 2015.
 AELIX focuses on the development of a therapeutic HIV vaccine based on an innovative T-cell vaccine immunogen design that directs the body’s immune defense to the most vulnerable parts of HIV.
-A First-in-Human phase I study of its clinical trial supplies in HIV-infected individuals have been started and is set to enter the phase II Proof-of-Concept efficacy trial.
+A First-in-Human phase I study of its clinical trial supplies in HIV-infected individuals has been started and is set to enter the phase II Proof-of-Concept efficacy trial.

-Gilead is biopharmaceutical company based in Foster City, California that researches, develops and commercializes innovative medicines focusing primarily on antiviral drugs used in the treatment of HIV/AIDS, hepatitis B, hepatitis C, cancer, inflammatory and respiratory diseases, and cardiovascular conditions.
+Gilead is a biopharmaceutical company based in Foster City, California that researches, develops and commercializes innovative medicines focusing primarily on antiviral drugs used in the treatment of HIV/AIDS, hepatitis B, hepatitis C, cancer, inflammatory and respiratory diseases, and cardiovascular conditions.
 Gilead is expected to deliver lots of late-stage clinical results in 2019 including filgotinib in treating rheumatoid arthritis, selonsertib in treating nonalcoholic steatohepatitis (NASH), and emtricitabine and tenofovir alafenamide in HIV PrEP (pre-exposure prophylaxis).

 The Cambridge-based American multinational biotechnology company Biogen was founded in 1978 in Geneva to manufacture and deliver therapies for the treatment of neurological, hematological and autoimmune disorders.
 The company’s mAb for Alzheimer’s, Aducanumab is expected to be filed soon.
 Similarly, other phase 3 drugs include BIIB093 for stroke, BIIB092 for multiple sclerosis and Elenbecestat for Alzheimer’s disease.

 The near future looks promising for the field of biotechnology.
-Like how it has been since past few years, 2019 seems to keep the momentum in terms of innovation, and development of existing products and services in areas of health, therapeutics, synthetic biology, molecular biology, agriculture, biorefineries and biofuel, and many more.
+Like how it has been since the past few years, 2019 seems to keep the momentum in terms of innovation, and development of existing products and services in areas of health, therapeutics, synthetic biology, molecular biology, agriculture, biorefineries and biofuel, and many more.